 Our week-long annual medical mission to Peru includes attending to the residents of 9 to 11 Andean towns.
 In addition to the annual trip, we promote preventive care through ongoing supplements, dental and nutritional supplies.
 Our services include:

 Our volunteer medical team attends to children and adults on annually during our October medical mission.
-The team consists of surgeons, general practitioners, dentists, pediatricians, gynecologists, psychologists, and ophthalmologists.
+The team consists of surgeons, general practitioners, dentists, pediatricians, gynecologists, optometrists, psychologists, and ophthalmologists.
 We have expanded our services to include many types of surgery and basic nutrition.
 Our long-term plan includes building a medical outpost in an annex to provide year-round medical care to the communities.

 Our team of dentists perform evaluations, cleanings, orthodontics, fluoride treatments, extractions and surgery.
 We have donated fully-equipped dental chairs and facial Xray equipment to several communities.
 Every year we also donate toothbrushes and toothpaste in all the communities that we attend.